Roote's Vision

 II.
 Education Matters, But We're Falling Short

 But education isn't just for do-gooders.
-It creates economic growth.
+It drives progress.
 Education enables us to research fundamental science, which is commercialized through technology, which creates economic growth.

 There's lots of data to back this up.
 For example, test scores are correlated with GDP growth: